cognifog-eu/iot-edge-gw/README.md

 2. `sudo iwconfig wlan0`: To check the status of wlan0 interface
 3. `sudo iwconfig wlan0 power off`: To disable Power Management feature in wlan0

 To avoid having to execute this command after every Raspberry power on, a script in the systemd file can be made to run a script on startup.
-It is necessary to follow the instructions from here (Method 1): https://itslinuxfoss.com/run-script-startup-ubuntu/

-The aforementioned instructions are summarized in the following steps:
+The instructions are summarized in the following steps:
 1. Create a bash script file named `StartScript.sh`:
 `sudo nano StartScript.sh`